anan474/anan474/README.md

 ## Hello there 👋

 My name is Agung.
-I create fast, clean, and maintainable applications.
-Background in computer science and ability as a full stack developer (front end and back end) allow me to create websites and mobile apps.
-Behind the curtain, I used a lot of technology such as ReactJs, React Native, NodeJs, ExpressJs, Flutter, Python, Git etc.
+LLM agent manager by title, digital cats herder by practice—focused on building software that tames passenger ferry operations.
+I make AI do the heavy lifting so teams can stop babysitting systems and get back to moving people from A to B.

 ## Statistics 🔥